sporti1703/appdev-partner-technical-forum/app-2-cloud/README.md

 There are many ways to migrate on-premises database to Database Cloud Service.
 In this use case we are using SQL scripts to create the necessary schema, tables and data for the demo application.
 For this purpose you need to execute a single script which needs the followinfg parameters:

 - **Database** Cloud Service's **administrator username**.
 Typically it is *system* if you have not changed.
 - **Database** Cloud Service's **administrator password**.
 Password you provided during Database Cloud Service instance creation.
+If you used the cloud tool and have not changed the default value in `environment.properties` then it is *Welcome_1*.
 - **SSH private key file**.
 Private key belongs to the Database Cloud Service.
-If you have followed the [Create Database Cloud Service instance using user interface](../dbcs-create/README.md) tutorial the file name must be *privateKey* and the location is the `/u01/content/cloud-native-devops-workshop` folder.
+If you have followed the [preparation guide](preparation.md) guide the file name must be *pk.openssh* and the location is the `/u01/content/cloud-native-devops-workshop/cloud-utils` folder.
 If you have different name and location then provide that path and file name.
 - **Database** Cloud Service's public **IP address**.
 The public IP address of the instance to access to the service's VM.
 See next step to determine.
 - **Pluggable database name** is optional.
 In case Oracle Database Cloud Service the **default** is *PDB1* which will be used.
 If your instance has different name please specify.